 By MARILYN SHAPIRO

 March 28, 1956.
 Nine-year-old Steven Mattis sits mesmerized in his living room in Philadelphia as Kraft Theater’s adaptation of “A Night to Remember” unfolds.
 Based on the non-fiction book of the same name by Walter Lord, the hour television production tells the story of the maiden voyage of the RMS Titanic.
 At first enthralled by the beautiful ship, the glamour of the first class passengers, and the contrast to the third class passengers circumstances, the young Mattis’ fascination turns to horror as he views the shocking climax: Three hours after hitting an iceberg, the British ocean liner sinks into the North Atlantic Ocean.
 Over 1,500 men, women, and children perish.
+Passengers on ships today don’t underestimate the possibility of incidents at sea and are aware of the potential risks, although far fewer than at the time of the Titanic.
+Nevertheless, injuries still occur and, when they do, legal recourse can be complicated which is why getting in touch with experts in this specific area, like a Houston maritime lawyer, can be greatly beneficial to those who have been involved with an incident at sea.

 That night, Mattis cried himself to sleep.
 “I realized that my parents could not save me from all of life’s dangers,” he remembered.